husawyers/Chatterbox/README.md

 #Chatterbox

-Chatterbox is a weak AI chatbot that can do speech using Natural Language Processing.
+Chatterbox is a Narrow AI chatbot that can do speech using Natural Language Processing.
 Runs in NetBeans IDE.